APPENDIX — Model A Steelman & Failure Modes¶

 Discriminator:

-- Where sharply bounded geometries (planar cuts, cylindrical bores, knife-edge boundaries) are upheld, Model A must supply a constrained impact/constraint history and terminus debris story that matches the time-of-imaging record.
+- Where sharply bounded geometries (planar cuts, bounded vertical void / aperture complexes, knife-edge boundaries) are upheld, Model A must supply a constrained impact/constraint history and terminus debris story that matches the time-of-imaging record.

 Audit-grade periodicity note:

 - Where spatial periodicity / node–anti-node localization is asserted, the dossier treats it as audit-grade only with a pre-registered test bundle (fixed parameters + phase optimization + sensitivity + multiple-testing correction).
-The coordinate package and scripts used for independent reruns are made available on request to good-faith reviewers.
+The coordinate package and scripts used for independent reruns can be made avaialble to good-faith reviewers.

 Falsifiers: